Consensys/Beyond-Blockchain-Relay/readme.md

 As a reminder, we are looking for projects that address a real problem and teams that have shown the progress and entrepreneurial instincts to make something real and get it out in the world.
 Your application should communicate this. _The more compelling the presentation, the better your team does!_

-### Step 5
+### Step 6
 Fill out the submission.md template, included at the top of the bounty's folder with all relevant information.

 **This must be included to be considered for the bounty prize.**

-### Step 6
-Create a pull request with your team's folder submission to be merged into Master.
-Submit it to the repo.

 ### Step 7
+Push changes to the origin of the forked repo

+### Step 8
+Raise PR against the original Beyond-Blockchain-Relay repo from the forked repo using github ui

+### Step 9
 ![Congratulations](https://media.giphy.com/media/ehhuGD0nByYxO/giphy.gif)
 Congratulations!